 - Notice if the child keeps inquiring if the event will reoccur

-- Observe if the child is scared of certain places
+- Observe if the child fears certain places

 - Notice fears that they report